blackstream-x/python-svn2git/README.md

                         again after a successful push, up to the given maximum).
 If this option is omitted or set to zero, a global push will be attempted.
-  --ignore-failures     Continue with pushing tags even if not all branches
+  --fail-fast           Exit directly after the first branch failed to be
-                        could be pushed.
+                        pushed.
   --ignore-missing-credential-helper
-                        Ignore (the lack of) the credential.helper git option
+                        Ignore (the lack of) the credential.helper git option.
 ```

 ## unique_commit_authors.py